laestrada/laestrada.github.io/_recipes/pollo_delupe.md

 title: Pollo de Lupe
 author: Lupe
 type: Dominican
-featured_image: /images/gandules.jpg
+featured_image: /images/default.png
 link:
 ---

-# Description
+## Details

 This recipe was taught to us by a Dominican woman named Lupe in the Dominican Republic.
 It's a very tasty variation from our family recipe for pollo guisado that results in a sweeter tasting chicken.

 ## Ingredients

-- Chicken
+- Chicken, cut into small pieces
-- Lime
+- 1/2 lime
-- Red Onion
+- Red onion, chopped
-- Pepper (any color)
+- Bell or banana pepper, chopped
-- Cilantro
+- Cilantro, stems included
+- Garlic, mashed or minced
-- Garlic
+- 1 tablespoon sugar
-- Sugar
+- Salt, to taste
-- Salt
+- Oregano, to taste
+- Black pepper, to taste
+- Sazón completa, to taste
+- Oil, for the pan
-- Oregano
+- Water, as needed
-- Pepper
+- 1 bouillon cube
-- Sazon (completa)
+- Tomato paste, to taste

 ## Preparation: